SGDInstitute/apollo/content/collections/pages/sgdinstitute/get-involved.md

         content:
           -
             type: text
             text: 'We have some major needs in a few specific areas.
-This is not an exhaustive list.
-We’re interested in hearing from anyone interested in supporting the below or related projects.'
+This is not an exhaustive list, and we’re interested in hearing from anyone interested in supporting the below or related projects.'
       -
         type: set
         attrs: